 Mark Range Grade Related Criteria for Submitted Work 90+ Perfect attendance.
-First Class Exceptional completion of preparatory work, with original insights of a Honours level closer to advanced postgraduate work.
+First Class - Exceptional completion of preparatory work, with original insights of a Honours level closer to advanced postgraduate work.
 Exceptional contributions to classes, in ways that advancing individual and group understandings of difficult materials.
-A mature level of respect for the ideas of others.
-80-89 Perfect to excellent attendance.
-First Class Excellent to exceptional completion of preparatory work, with new Honours and original insights.
-Excellent to exceptional contributions to class discussion and understanding.
+A mature 80-89 level of respect for the ideas of others.
+Perfect to excellent attendance.
+First Class Excellent to exceptional completion of preparatory work, with new Honours and original insights. nonouro Excellent to exceptional contributions to class discussion and understanding.
 70-79 Excellent attendance, with little or no unexcused absences.
 First Class Excellent level of successful completion of preparatory work, with Honours novel and original insights.
 Excellent and sustained contribution to classes, helping to significantly advance both individual understanding and the levels of others in the class.
-60-69 Very good attendance, with a small number of unexcused absences.
-Second Class High level of completion of preparatory work, with very good insights.
-Honours Very good contribution to classes, helping to advance both individual Grade I understanding and the levels of understanding of others in the class.
+60-69 - Very good attendance, with a small number of unexcused absences.
+Second Class - High level of completion of preparatory work, with very good insights.
+Honours - Very good contribution to classes, helping to advance both individual Grade I understanding and the levels of understanding of others in the class.
 50-59 Good attendance, with some unexcused absences.
-Second Class Good level of completion of preparatory work, with some good Honours insights.
-Grade II Good contribution to classes, with some contribution to advancing understanding helping to advance both individual understanding.
-40-49 Pass inconsistent attendance, with at least 5 unexcused absences.
-Some effort to complete preparatory work, but with limited insights.
-Some contribution to close a hut limited advancement of individual.
-Some contribution to classes, but limited advancement of individual understanding and levels of understanding of others in the class.
-30-30 understanding and levels of understanding of others in the class.
+Second Class Good level of completion of preparatory work, with some good Honours Grade II insights.
+Grade II - Good contribution to classes, with some contribution to advancing 40.40 understanding helping to advance both individual understanding.
+40-49 Pass Inconsistent attendance, with at least 3 unexcused absences.
+F 033 - Some effort to complete preparatory work, but with limited insights.
+Some contribution to classes, but limited advancement of individual 20.20 understanding and levels of understanding of others in the class.
 30-30 Inadequate attendance (33.33% or more unexcused absences).
-Poor level of completition of propagatory work, with little to no incights.
+Beer level of completition of proparation unexc, with little to polingights.
 Poor level of completition of preparatory work, with little to no insights or engagement with module readings and themes.
 Work completed is at an inadequate standard.
 Limited contribution to classes; displays limited interested in advancing understanding.
-0-29 Fail Inadequate attendance (40-50% or more unexcused absences). . an Very poor level of completion of preparatory work, with little or no insights.
+0-29 Inadequate attendance (40-50% or more unexcused absences).
+Fail Very poor level of completion of preparatory work, with little or no insights.
 Work completed is at a failing standard.
-Limited to no contribution to classes, and displayed limited or no 0 Fail interest in advancing understanding.
+Limited to no contribution to classes, and displayed limited or no interest in advancing understanding.
 0 Fail No attendance, prepatory work or participation noted.